myliheik/FBSadjusted/README.md

 - If there are less than four overlapping years in the subset of Element-Area-Item joined from the new dataset and the historical dataset, we omit the data.
 These cases are saved separately into the 'fishy' dataset.

 - If the adjusted values go below 0, they are set to zero.

+- Examples, see:

+### Results

+The resulting files are uploaded to Allas: